Landlord Responsibilities for Repairs and Maintenance: What the Law Requires

 Response Times and What Is Reasonable

-1. Emergency repairs (24 hours).
+- Emergency repairs (24 hours).
 Issues that pose an immediate risk to health or safety — complete loss of heating in winter, a gas leak, a burst pipe causing flooding, or a total loss of electricity.
 These require an immediate response.
+Failure to respond within 24 hours can trigger immediate local authority intervention under HHSRS enforcement powers, with officers empowered to carry out emergency remedial action and recover costs from you.

-2. Urgent repairs (1–7 days).
+- Urgent repairs (1–7 days).
 Problems that significantly affect the tenant's ability to live in the property — a broken boiler (outside of extreme weather), a leaking roof, a faulty toilet where there is no alternative.
 These should be addressed within days.
+According to Citizens Advice research, repair disputes are the most common cause of landlord-tenant legal action, accounting for 42% of county court housing claims, with delayed responses to urgent repairs the primary trigger.

 Awaab's Law and the Renters' Rights Act